By: Jonah Boyd

 Brands are involved in every aspect of our daily life.
 From the clothes we decided to wear to the food we choose to consume, the image consumers have of brands plays a huge role in whether or not they decide to support the brand.
 For many consumers, their top priority is making sure the brand they support abides by ethical principles.
 But, what exactly makes an ethical brand, and how can you ensure that your brand’s image is ethical?

 For starters, let’s define what ethics means in terms of brand identity.
-An ethical brand is transparent in their work, they are fair to their employees and honest in the messages they convey to their publics.
-Many consumers also want ethical brands to have developed a strong voice around important topics such as racial inequality, women’s rights and public health.
+An ethical brand is one which may have Ethical certification, is transparent in its work, fair to its employees and honest in the messages they convey to the public.
+So, an ethical brand is essentially a brand that not only cares for human lives but also nature and its elements.
+That said, since ethical brands have the potential to be the benchmark for other brands, many consumers want ethical brands to develop a strong voice around important topics such as racial inequality, women’s rights and public health.

 - Be authentic